richstep/studentkit/Indoor-m1/4_Register_your_FarmBeats_Student_Kit_User_and_Device.md

-Register your FarmBeats Student Kit User and Device
+Register your FarmBeats Student Kit with Microsoft Azure's IoT Service
 ===================================================

 To get your FarmBeats Student Kit devices connected to the cloud you need to